zbalkan/osq-ext-bin/README.md

 3 YARA Matching on file events
 ------------------------------

-The extension can be configure to match file events with yara rules.
+The extension can be configured to match file events with yara rules.
 The syntax for configuring yara follows the same syntax as in the [osquery](https://osquery.readthedocs.io/en/stable/deployment/yara/).
 For the current release, only the evented version of yara table (win_yara_events) is supported.
 A sample config would look like following:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~